-We encourage people who are eliglible for Medicare to contact our office at 530-891-4673 to set up an appointment to explore what options are most beneficial to you.
+We encourage people who are eligible for Medicare to contact our office at 530-891-4673 and set up an appointment to explore what options are most beneficial to you.

-Below, we've provided a general outline of how Medicare works, for your convenience.
+For your convenience, we've provided a general outline of how Medicare works below.

 Medicare provides health insurance for Americans aged 65 and older who have worked and paid into the system.
 It also provides health insurance to younger people with disabilities, end stage renal disease and amyotrophic lateral sclerosis.